Being There (novel): Plot

 The story ends with Chance leaving a reception to find peace in the garden of the venue.
 It remains unclear to the end how much if anything he understands of the events of the story, which takes place over only a few days.

-Background
+Controversy

-When Kosinski published Being There, historian Monika Adamczyk-Garbowska wrote, "most Polish critics immediately recognized his book as a version of Kariera Nikodema Dyzmy (Nikodem Dyzma's Career) by Tadeusz Dolega-Mostowicz, a novel from the interwar period, and Kosinski was accused of plagiarism".
+Professor Monika Adamczyk-Garbowska wrote that when Kosinski published Being There, "most Polish critics immediately recognized his book as a version of Kariera Nikodema Dyzmy (The Career of Nicodemus Dyzma) by Tadeusz Dolega-Mostowicz, a novel from the interwar period, and Kosinski was accused of plagiarism".